ifoxfoot/fqacalc/README.md

 To calculate `cover_mean_c` and `cover_FQI` at the transect-level, set `allow_duplicate = TRUE`, because different plots along the transect may contain the same species.
-It is also recommended to include a plot ID column and set the `plot_id` argument to be equal to that column name.
+It is also highly recommended to include a plot ID column and set the `plot_id` argument to be equal to that column name.
 This will allow duplicate species between plots but not allow duplication within plots.

 To calculate `cover_mean_c` and `cover_FQI` at the plot-level, set `allow_duplicate = FALSE`.
-There is no need to set the `plot_id` argument because duplicate species will not be allowed in any circumstance.
+There is no need to set the `plot_id` argument because duplicate species will not be allowed under any circumstance.

 If duplicated species are found where they are not supposed to be, the duplicated entries will only be counted once and their cover values will be added together.
-The user will also recieve a message stating duplicates have been removed.
+The user will also receive a message stating duplicates have been removed.

 #### Function Arguments